hoganchoi/CustomOCR/README.md

 </p>

 ## Requirements
 This project was created in `Python=3.10`.
-The additional requirements needed to compile this code correctly are listed in the `requirements.text` file located in the root folder.
+The additional requirements needed to compile this code correctly are listed in the `requirements.txt` file located in the root folder.

 ## USEME Location
 The `USEME.md` provides instructions on how to set up the Python environment, run the scripts provided in this project, and use the custom made OCR model.
 The `USEME.md` file is located in the root folder.